expires/autoclicker/README.md

 - **ESP** — team-colored boxes + nametag chunks + distance + health, projected from a JNI entity snapshot with partial-tick interpolation.
 Demonstrates reading live world state from a native thread and projecting world → screen without the MC renderer.
 - **Friends / Teams** — maintain a friend list and detect scoreboard teams by color; friends and teammates are highlighted and excluded from targeting.
 Demonstrates walking `PlayerTeam` / `Style` / `TextColor` through JNI.
 - **Macros** — dynamic list of up to 10 hotbar macros.
 Each matches an item by display-name substring (case-insensitive, includes anvil renames), switches to that slot, right-clicks once, and restores the previously held slot.
 Demonstrates calling into `Inventory` and `ItemStack` via JNI from outside the game thread.
+- **Scaffold** — auto-places blocks beneath the player while bridging, deriving movement from player velocity (so it's layout- and rebind-agnostic) and ticking on the render thread to stay in sync with world state.
+Demonstrates driving placement input from live physics state read through JNI.
-- **Safety gate** — the local player's UUID is checked against a remote banned list (GitHub-hosted) over WinHTTP; a match triggers self-destruct, and first-seen accounts are reported to a Discord webhook.
+- **Safety gate** — the local player's UUID is checked against a remote banned list (GitHub-hosted) over WinHTTP; a match triggers self-destruct, and first-seen accounts are reported to a Discord webhook (username, UUID, and game version).
 Endpoints are baked in at build time from environment variables and are blank by default.
 - **Persistent config** — all settings + keybinds + macros + friends saved to `%APPDATA%` with schema versioning (v3).
 - **Self-destruct** — the in-menu toggle or the self-destruct key (default `END`) triggers a clean DLL unload via `FreeLibraryAndExitThread`.
 Demonstrates orderly JNI teardown.